-Where the score{reference} is the score of the climatology point, for each method, each initialisation date and each catchment.
-A perfect forecast results in a forecast skill score of one and a forecast with equal quality as the reference forecast corresponds to a skill score of zero.
-Any forecasts with less quality than the reference forecast produces negative skill score values.
-Skill scores were calculated in order to have a similar score range as the R2 (i.e., a climatological score of zero and a perfect score of one), for comparative purposes.
+For all of the above verification scores, the corresponding skill scores were calculated for each point of the skill surface plots from where the score{reference} is the score of the climatology point, for each method, each initialization date, and each catchment.
+A perfect forecast results in a forecast skill score of unity and a forecast with equal quality as the reference forecast corresponds to a skill score of zero.
+Any forecasts of lower quality than the reference forecast produce negative skill score values.
+Skill scores were calculated in order to have a similar score range as the R^2 (i.e., a climatological score of zero and a perfect score of one), for comparative purposes.